 - 1. Research and teaching laboratories (see B. below) - 2.
 Energy or maintenance control areas - 3.
 Areas where protective clothing is required - 4.
 Any other areas in the presence of a service animal would pose a danger to the service animal, handler, or other individuals such as in areas in which heavy equipment or machinery is used - 5.
 Any other areas that are subject to restrictions outside of the control of the College - 6.
 Food preparation areas - B. Service animals are permitted in research and teaching laboratories when arrangements can be made to ensure that the animal's presence poses no health or safety risk.
-These arrangements may include, and are not limited to, the handler purchasing and the service animal wearing protective gear, booties, goggles, etc. or identifying a location in the lab where the service animal will stay, away from potential spills or other risks. - C. Under limited circumstances, the College may ask for the removal of the service animal from College property.
+These arrangements may be made between Organizational Development and Human Resources (ODHR), the handler, and the appropriate department leadership, to include, and are not limited to, the handler purchasing and the service animal wearing protective gear, booties, goggles, etc. or identifying a location in the lab where the service animal will stay, away from potential spills or other risks. - C. Under limited circumstances, the College may ask for the removal of the service animal from College property.
 Such circumstances include and are not limited to: - 1.
 If the service animal is found by the College to be out of control and the animal's handler does not take immediate and effective action to control the animal. - 2.
 If the service animal is not housebroken. - 3.
 If the service animal is physically ill. - 4.
 If the service animal is unreasonably dirty. - 5.
 If the service animal attempts to enter a place on campus where the presence of the service animal causes danger to the safety of the handler and/or other students/member of campus. - 6.
-If the service animal is, or could be, in danger.

-3. If the service animal is left unattended.
+If the service animal is, or could be, in danger. - 7.
+If the service animal is left unattended.